alexpolt/alexpolt.github.io/src/type-loophole.md

   **What is the result you think?
 TRUE!** Check it [here at godbolt.org][c].

-  My jaw dropped.
+  Interesting.
 I had so much pain creating [struct reader][s] to detect data member types of a struct.
 And it was painfully limited: only literal types, pre-built type list, etc. With this anything becomes possible.